Code-Institute-Submissions/SamHarms-MS1/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

+## Credits

+### Code

+- [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap was used throughtout the project mainly for the grid system, navbar and carousel.

+- [W3Schools](https://www.w3schools.com/): [This](https://www.w3schools.com/howto/howto_css_hero_image.asp) how to from W3 School was used to create the hero image.
+ [This](https://www.w3schools.com/howto/howto_css_testimonials.asp) tutorial was used to create the testimonials section.
+[This](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section1) one showed how to add smooth scrolling.
+And [this](https://www.w3schools.com/howto/howto_css_flip_card.asp) tutorial was used to create the flip cards.

+- [Google Maps Help](): [This](https://support.google.com/maps/answer/144361?co=GENIE.Platform%3DDesktop&hl=en) Google Maps Help explained how to embed the map into the html code.

+- [Code Institute Full Stack Developer Course](https://codeinstitute.net/): The template for the code below came from tutorials which are part of the Code Institute Full Stack Developer course.

+  - Social links in footer
+  - Contact form

+### Content

+All content was written by myself apart from the blurb for team members Dervilla Whelan and Stephen Cahill which were taken from the original website [here](http://www.dlspartners.ie/).

+### Media

+ - Hero images and images in testimonials are stock images downloaded from [Canva](https://www.canva.com/)

+ - Team member images were provided by employees of DLS Tax and Accounting.

+### Acknowledgements

+ - My mentor for his helpful feedback and tips.

+ - Student care and fellow students at Code Institute for their support.